(mesenteric lipodystrophy, mesenteric panniculitis, retractile mesenteritis)

 Wakame seaweed 188 mg

-Important nutrients that can help the gut repair itself are vitamin A, vitamin C and vitamin E.
+Important nutrients that can help the gut repair itself are vitamins A, C and E.

 Highest sources of pro-formed vitamin A per 100 grams

 NOTE: One IU is the biological equivalent of 0.3 μg or 0.3 micrograms.